reighlan/zombies/memory-bank/architecture.md

 - Sets up the ThreeJS scene, camera, and renderer
 - Creates a 3D environment with a ground plane
 - Handles game rendering and animation loop
+- Connects to the Colyseus multiplayer server
+- Manages room connection and state synchronization
 - Implements responsive design via window resize handling
 - Uses modular function design with proper documentation
 - Will implement game logic and player interactions